neuralmagic/sparsezoo/README.md

 ## <a name="community"></a> Join the Community

-For user help or questions about SparseZOO, please use our [GitHub Discussions](https://www.github.com/neuralmagic/sparsezoo/issues).
+For user help or questions about SparseZoo, please use our [GitHub Discussions](https://www.github.com/neuralmagic/sparsezoo/issues).
 Everyone is welcome!

 You can get the latest news, webinar invites, and other ML Performance tidbits by [connecting with the Neural Magic community](https://www.neuralmagic.com/NEED_URL/).[TODO MARKETING: NEED METHOD]